 Oyingbo market is popular due to the number of transactions that take place there daily.
 It has established itself as one of the best markets in Nigeria to the extent that a musician added it to the lines of his song.
 The line read thus “The Oyingbo market misses no one’s absence”.
 Any day, anytime, the market is usually filled with so many traders and their customers.
 It is a major foodstuff market in Lagos.

 Computer Village is located at Ikeja, Lagos.
 It is the biggest technology market in Nigeria and in Africa.
 It is majorly dominated by leading phone sales shops, laptop shops, phone accessories shops, phone repairers and sim activation shops.
-A large number of people patronise the market on a daily basis.
-The market is the largest ICT accessory market in Africa.

 ALSO READ: 5 Best Family Hangout Spots in Lagos